craiglabenz/flutter_rolling_nav_bar/README.md

 class _MyAppState extends State<MyApp> {
   int activeIndex;

-  /// Handler that keeps the parent widget in sync with
+  /// Handler that responds to navigation events (likely derived
-  /// the child `RollingNavBar` widget's changes driven
-  /// by user interactions.
-  void _onTap(int index) {
+  /// from user clicks) and keeps the parent in sync. void _onTap(int index) {
     // Do not call `setState()`!
     activeIndex = index;